This course may be taken prior to or during the same term.

 - 30 or more GPA Hour - 2.00 cumulative UWF GPA

-Departments may establish a GPA requirement than a 2.30 and other criteria such as completing a minimum number of hours and minimum course grade.
+Departments may establish a GPA requirement higher than a 2.30 and other criteria such as completing a minimum number of hours and minimum course grade.
 Criteria above the University GPA minimums are stated in the program.
 The College may make exceptions and continue a student on probation as determined by the student’s individual circumstances and potential for academic success.

 A student on academic suspension is not eligible to register for or attend academic classes at UWF.
 The dean of the college in which the student is enrolled makes the final decision regarding which students are placed on or removed from Academic Suspension.